rachelnertia/rachelnertia.github.io/_drafts/halo-reach.md

 ![](/images/halo-reach/Reach-m10_1stperson.jpg)

 Speaking of audio, the soundtrack is yet another brilliant outing by Martin O'Donnell and Michael Salvatori.
 Like in *ODST* they get to depart from the musical identity of the first three games, and they do it well, giving *Reach* a unique feel that references the older games' soundtracks but is not slavishly imitative of them.
+Where the music from the trilogy games strives to evoke a nearly religious sense of awe (and sometimes, horror), *Reach*'s music is forlorn, regretful and much more grounded.

+It's not quite as good as [*ODST*'s soundtrack](https://www.youtube.com/watch?v=a33iI6xfld0), but what is?
 Check it out:

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/53_CUSmf8fQ" frameborder="0" allowfullscreen></iframe>
+<iframe width="100%" height="380" src="https://www.youtube.com/embed/53_CUSmf8fQ" frameborder="0" allowfullscreen></iframe>

-It's not quite as good as [*ODST*'s soundtrack](https://www.youtube.com/watch?v=a33iI6xfld0), but what is?

 There's good variety in the levels in the campaign and, on the whole, the level design is the strongest in the series.
 You move from one well-thought-out combat arena to the next, from vehicular section to long-distance engagement to close-quarters firefight to showdown with some particularly challenging combination of enemies.
 There's a brief space section which leads into a fun mid-game crescendo of action.
 It's actually a pretty good level, and doesn't outstay its welcome.